 UX designer jobs: User experience vs Interaction vs UI vs Product Designer

-What are the role and responsibilities of a UX designer, and how does it differ from other similar titles like Product Designer?
+What are the roles and responsibilities of a UX Designer, and how do UX roles differ from other similar titles like Product Designer?
 I think we should find out.

 So what is the difference between these designer roles and which UX role should I apply to?

 It can be overwhelming to sort out various job titles for designers.
 Titles change often as the field evolves.
-I can say this with confidence, as I’ve had most of these titles throughout my career.
+I can confidently say this, as I’ve had most of these titles throughout my career.

-The roles and responsibilities of all of these roles typically include the following:
+The roles and responsibilities of all of these UX roles typically include the following: